google/dive/CONTRIBUTING.md

 #### Setup gersemi

 Follow instructions [here](https://pypi.org/project/gersemi/) to use pip to install the package.
+Make sure to install the version supported by Dive, it is recommended to use Python virtual environments.
 To run for this project, use provided `scripts/format_cmake.bat` or `scripts/format_cmake.sh` scripts.

 #### Pull requests